edgio-docs/edgio-docs/guides/applications/v7/security/access_rules.md

 ## <a id="basic-access-controls" />Access Control Lists {/*access-control-lists*/}

-Control access to your content by creating whitelists, accesslists, and blacklists for the following categories:
+Control access to your content by creating whitelists, accesslists, and blacklists.

 #### ASN {/*asn*/}

 Identifies requests according to the autonomous system (AS) from which the request originated.
 Specify each desired AS by its autonomous system number (ASN).

+**Example:** `64496`

 #### Cookie {/*cookie*/}